risingwavelabs/risingwave-docs-legacy/docs/key-concepts.md

 ### `psql`

 `psql` is a terminal-based front-end to PostgreSQL and other databases that are compatible with the PostgreSQL [wire protocol](#wire-protocol), such as RisingWave.
-With `psql`, you can type queries interatively, issue these queries to RisingWave, and see the query results.
+With `psql`, you can type queries interactively, issue these queries to RisingWave, and see the query results.
 In addition, `psql` provides a number of meta-commands and various shell-like features to facilitate writing scripts and automating a wide variety of tasks.

 ### Serialization